-2. Responsibilities:

-- 1. Review and administer Personnel Policies; recommend any changes to Session - 2.
-Distribute minutes promptly in strict CONFIDENCE to all members; discretion should be used in recording or disseminating highly confidential information. - 3.
-Annually review all personnel job descriptions of all non-ordained Staff members - 4.
-Review compensation and benefits for all church staff members; recommend changes to Finance Team (for annual budget) and to Session (for interim changes); coordinate any interim changes with Finance Team.

-NOTE: Compensation/ benefits issues for all staff are exclusively assigned to Staff Team.
-Other teams of Session should submit any recommendation to Staff Team. - 5.
-Consult with Pastor, as head of staff, on matters relating to staff organization, size, function and effectiveness, and compliance with Personnel Policies. - 6.
-Conduct annual Performance and Satisfaction Reviews prescribed by Personnel Policies. - 7.
-Recommend to the Session and/or Presbytery (as may be appropriate) arrangements for temporary pastoral relationships, as defined and provided in Section G-2.0504b of the Book of Order. - 8.
-Administer the Annual Child Protection Plan.
+- 1. On behalf of the Session, employ (hiring and terminating) the administrative staff of the congregation (Book of Order G-3.0201) and with approval of the Presbytery, such temporary pastors as might be needed (G-2.0504b). - 2.
+Review and administer Personnel Policies; recommending any changes to Session. - 3.
+Distribute minutes promptly in strict CONFIDENCE to all members; discretion should be used in recording or disseminating highly confidential information. - 4.
+With the Session, regularly evaluate the staffing needs of the church in light of the evolving mission and goals of the church and revise job descriptions as needed to accomplish the mission and goals.
+Job descriptions shall be approved by the session and shall be used to assist in evaluating job candidates, as a basis for performance evaluation, to establish boundaries between roles, and to assist in continuity for a new hire. - 5.
+With the Session and pastor, annually review the job description of the pastor so that gifts, skills, achievements and changes will be reflected in the expectations and the description of the work. - 6.
+Review compensation and benefits for all church staff members; recommend changes to Finance Team (for annual budget) and to Session (for interim changes); coordinate any interim changes with Finance Team. - NOTE: Compensation/ benefits issues for all staff are exclusively assigned to Staff Team.
+Other teams of Session should submit any recommendation to Staff Team. - 7.
+Consult with Pastor, as head of staff, on matters relating to staff organization, size, function and effectiveness, and compliance with Personnel Policies.

+- 8. Conduct annual Performance and Satisfaction Reviews prescribed by Personnel Policies. - 9.
+Administer the Annual Child Protection Plan. - 10.
+In the event of termination of employment, attempt to obtain the employee's written consent to an agreed statement that will be communicated to members of the congregation, in the interest of transparency for the members and privacy for the employee.